Tom Brown's School Days: Impact

 Although there were as many as 90 stories set in British boarding schools published between Sarah Fielding's The Governess, or The Little Female Academy in 1749 and 1857, Tom Brown's School Days was responsible for bringing the school story genre to much wider attention.
-Tom Brown's School Days' influence on the genre of British school novels includes the fictional schools of Billy Bunter's Greyfriars School, Mr Chips' Brookfield, and St. Trinian's.
-It also directly inspired J. K. Rowling's Harry Potter series, set at the fictional boarding school Hogwarts.
-The series' first novel Harry Potter and the Philosopher's Stone has many direct parallels in structure and theme to Tom Brown's School Days.
+Tom Brown's School Days' influence on the genre of British school novels includes the fictional schools of Billy Bunter, Mr. Chips, St. Trinian's, and Harry Potter series.

 The book contains an account of a game of rugby football, the variant of football played at Rugby School (with many differences from the modern forms).
 The book's popularity helped to spread the popularity of this sport beyond the school.

 In Japan, Tom Brown's School Days was probably the most popular textbook of English-language origin for high-school students during the Meiji period (1868–1912).
 In 1899, an abridged version of the book (omitting chapter 9 of part 1, and chapters 5 and 7 of part 2) was published in Japanese translation.
 A subsequent, two-part, Japanese translation by Tsurumatsu Okamoto and Tomomasa Murayama appeared in 1903 and 1904, which, in addition to the previous omissions, also omitted the scene at the cricket match, due to the translators' stated ignorance of the game of cricket.
 In the preface to this version, the translators praised the British education system, citing the example of the friendship between Tom and Dr Arnold as an example of how to raise a great nation.
 Another partial translation, consisting only of part 1 of the book, was released in 1912 by schoolteacher Nagao Tachibana.
 A fourth translation, also abridged, by Sada Tokinoya arrived in 1925.
 Finally, a complete translation was released in 1947 that eventually ran to ten separate editions.